kayoMichael/premier_league/README.md

 # PlayerSeasonLeaders

-`PlayerSeasonLeaders` is a specialized scraper for retrieving and processing Premier League player statistics, focusing on either goals or assists for a specific season.
+`PlayerSeasonLeaders` is a specialized scraper for retrieving and processing player statistics, focusing on either goals or assists for a specific season.

+## Supported Leagues
+- Premier League
+- Ligue 1
+- La Liga
+- Serie A
+- Bundesliga

+## Supported Oldest Seasons
+- Premier League : 1997,
+- La Liga": 2008,
+- Serie A": 2010,
+- Ligue 1": 2010,
+- Bundesliga": 1988,

+`find_season_limit` can be invoked to find the oldest supported seasons in `SeasonPlayerLeaders` class

 ## Usage